owen-hope/CS356/Assignment2/README.txt

   The PDF document provided and slides

 Other comments:
-  I was not able to get the authority and additional section to work properly for the Assignment mainly because I ran out of time.
+  Must rerun the server after every dig command that gets sent to it I was not able to get the authority and additional section to work properly for the Assignment mainly because I ran out of time.
   Besides that the proper out put should correct for the header, question section, and answer section